matt035343/interactive-scala/README.md

 ## Extension Settings

 The used REPL Scala interpreter can be changed through the VS Code preferences.
-You can currently choose between `scala` (default) and `sbt console`.
+You can choose any Scala interpreter you like, including `scala` (default) and `sbt console`.
 The first of which is using the system-wide Scala installation through the `scala` command. `sbt console` uses the Scala Build Tool thourgh the `sbt`command and will use the local project installation.
 Please note, that SBT will instantiate a new project, if none is found in the working directory.

 Using `sbt console` is a bit slower initially, as SBT will compile and check for updates before entering the interpreter.